-WSU Policy 3.06 provides the University grievance procedures for alleged violations of Sexual Harassment, Discrimination and Retaliation Employees, Students and Visitors.
+The following WSU Policy 3.06 provides for University procedures for disciplinary actions for employees, students and visitors.

 The University will act on any formal or informal notice/complaint of violation of the policy on Equal Opportunity, Harassment, and Nondiscrimination ("the Policy") that is received by the Title IX Coordinator or any other Official with Authority by applying these procedures.